dembart/intro-to-materials-informatics/README.md

 It is expected that students will better understand the concepts through learning by doing.
 At the end of the course, students will present a final project in the form of an article based on the homework they have completed.

-The course is developed by Artem Dembitskiy (4th-year Ph.D.) under the supervision of prof. Dmitry Aksenov at the Skolkovo Institute of Science and Technology
+The course is developed by Artem Dembitskiy under the supervision of Prof. Dmitry Aksenov at the Skolkovo Institute of Science and Technology.

 ### Timeline and location

 Term 1B, Sept.
 30 - Oct.
-25, MON THU FRI 16:00-19:00
+25, MON 16:00-19:00, THU FRI 12:30-15:30

 ### (Approximate) Schedule